guitarvydas/prep/README.md

 prep 're-begin' 're-terminate' ohm-spec glue-spec --cycles=1 [...]

+prep 're-begin' 're-terminate' ohm-spec glue-spec --exclusive [...]

+prep 're-begin' 're-terminate' ohm-spec glue-spec --show [...]

-prep 're-begin' 're-terminate' ohm-spec glue-spec --inclusive [...]
+prep 're-begin' 're-terminate' ohm-spec glue-spec --trace [...]

 Expansion is recursive except when --cycles is specified.
 When --cycles is specified, an internal counter is initialized to 0 and counts upward +1 for every expansion cycle.
 Expansion terminates when (counter >= stop).

-The option ``-exclusive`` causes `prep` to exclude the terminator match from the code blocks
+The option `--exclusive` causes `prep` to exclude the terminator match from the code blocks

+The option `--show` causes `prep` to show text blocks before and after expansion

+The option `--trace` causes `prep` to show entry and exit of rules.

 See `run.bash`